 Trip Cancellation Insurance for Travelers in Las Vegas - FAQs

 A trip to Vegas is probably something you planned and saved up for.
-If your accommodations or travel booking were to be cancelled, it would likely take a huge toll on your budget.
+If your accommodations or travel booking were to be canceled, it would likely take a huge toll on your budget.
 To avoid that, invest in a travel insurance plan with trip cancellation benefits.

 Why should I get trip cancellation insurance for my Las Vegas travel?